f4exb/sdrangel/plugins/channeltx/modpacket/readme.md

 <h3>10: Preemphaisis Filter</h3>

-Check this button to enable a FM preemphasis filter, which amplifiers higher frequencies.
+Check this button to enable a FM preemphasis filter, which amplifies higher frequencies.
 Right click to open the dialog to adjust settings for the filter.

 <h3>11: Bandpass Filter</h3>